nickbraz1/stravadata1/README.md

 ### 7. Running by Day of the Week
 - Sundays have the highest average mileage, likely due to long runs.
 - Weekday mileage is more evenly distributed, with slight variations.
+- Weekly mileage does not include **daily doubles**, but rather an average of two runs.
+This means that the reported mileage is **twice as high on Mondays, Wednesdays, and Fridays**, when double sessions are typically scheduled.

 ![Running by Day of the Week](weekday.png)